 DescriptionDecadence® 'Pink Truffles' false indigo (Baptisia hybrid) is a sweet and easy-care addition to your perennial garden.
 Cotton candy-pink flower spikes are made up of pea-shaped blooms that adorn the plant from spring to summer until they are replaced by ornamental seed pods in fall.
 Thanks to its compact size, this false indigo or baptisia is perfectly suited for smaller gardens.

 Indulge yourself in the Decadence® series of false indigos from Proven Winners.
 Each variety is an absolute treat with vibrant colors, dense flower spikes, and a compact habit that makes it easy to nestle into your garden.
 These deer-resistant native cultivars thrive with very little maintenance, even in heat, drought, and poor soils.
-They're easy to grow, making them even easier to enjoy!DetailsBotanical name: Baptisia hybrid 'Deluxe Pink Truffles ' Plant Patent: USPP 26,588 Common name: False indigo, baptisia, horsefly weed, wild indigo Zone: 4 - 9 Sun exposure: Sun (> 6 hours sun) to part sun (4-6 hours sun) Height x width: 3 feet tall x 3 feet wide Flower color: Pink Foliage color: Green Season of interest: Late spring to early summer Uses: Accent, border plant, cut flower garden, cottage gardening, massing, specimen, pollinator garden.
+They're easy to grow, making them even easier to enjoy!DetailsBotanical name: Baptisia hybrid 'Deluxe Pink Truffles ' Plant Patent: USPP 26,588 Common name: False indigo, baptisia, horsefly weed, wild indigo Zone: 4 - 9 Sun exposure: Sun (> 6 hours sun) to part sun (4-6 hours sun) Height x width: 4 - 4.5' tall x 3 - 4' wide Flower color: Pink Foliage color: Green Season of interest: Spring - summer Bloom time: Late spring - early summer Features: Rabbit & deer resistant, proven winners, native, heat tolerant, dry soils drought tolerant Uses: Accent, border plant, cut flower garden, cottage gardening, massing, specimen, pollinator garden.
 How To GrowSoil: Average to poor well-draining soils.
 Light: Does well in full sun (6+ hours direct sun).
 Tolerates some light shade, particularly in hot summer climates.
 Water: Average water needs - water regularly until established.
 Moderately drought tolerant once established.
 Spacing: 3 feet Fertilizing: Baptisia grows well in poor soils, so fertilizer is not required throughout the growing season.
 However, if needed, you can fertilize with a well-balanced granular fertilizer in early spring.
 Winterizing: Can either be cut back in late fall or early spring.
 Maintenance & pruning: Not much is required.
 Simply remove spent flowers to tidy up appearance, or leave them standing to enjoy decorative seed pods in the fall.